eclipse/tiaki-java/service-discovery-lib/README.md

-# Secure Discovery Services Java Library
+# Secure Service Discovery for Java

 Welcome to the service-discovery-lib project.
 The main purpose of the discovery library is to allow its clients (device, gateway, etc.) to securely discover services (eg. a message broker) and configuration (eg. topic names) for a specific service type (eg. MQTT) in a given domain name.